 If you observe any of these signs, it is important to take immediate action to control the ammonia levels in your fish tank.
 Regular water testing, maintaining proper filtration, minimizing overfeeding, and conducting regular water changes are some effective ways to prevent ammonia buildup and ensure the health and well-being of your fish.

-See also How to get rid of worms in fish tank
+See also How to clean an old fish tank

 Tips for Testing Ammonia Levels in Your Fish Tank